ibm-cloud-docs/databases-for-postgresql/howto-migration-compose.md

 ## Provisioning the Read-only Replica

-To provision the {{site.data.keyword.databases-for-postgresql}} deployment using the `ibmcloud` CLI, log in to your account with the `ibmcloud login` command.
+To provision the {{site.data.keyword.databases-for-postgresql}} deployment by using the `ibmcloud` CLI, log in to your account with the `ibmcloud login` command.
 Provisioning of services is handled by the Resource Controller, so you use the
 [`ibmcloud resource service-instance-create`](/docs/cli?topic=cli-ibmcloud_commands_resource#ibmcloud_resource_service_instance_create) command to provision {{site.data.keyword.databases-for-postgresql}}.
 ```
 ibmcloud resource service-instance-create <your-new-deployment-name> databases-for-postgresql standard <region> \